FAQ

 What are your rules on headphones?

 The Tri-Cities Marathon has no official position on music devices.
-Per insurance contract, we cannot encourage their use.
-On the other hand, they are not prohibited, with some exceptions.
-Such a ban has been widely proven impossible to enforce.
+They are not encouraged, but they are not prohibited either, with some exceptions.

 Any participant at TCM who uses any music device does so at their own risk.
 Furthermore, they are responsible for being aware of their surroundings and following all traffic laws where applicable, as well as instructions from marshals/officials.
 While 70% of the course is on paths, and a cold Sunday morning means minimal traffic for the other 30% on shoulders, nothing will be fully closed for the race.
 Share the roads/trails!
-Please keep in mind that any race official has the power to, at any time, require that a participant stop using their music device if they are conducting themselves in a dangerous manner, or for any safety concern for any person, and to issue penalties or disqualifications to offenders.
+A participant who is asked by a race official to refrain from headphone use shall do so.

 The other exception is for faster runners who wish to compete for prizes.
 In accordance with USATF rules, no competitor who uses any audio or communication device can win any awards.